Asia Pacific MedTech Forum 2019: Connecting Leaders, Connecting Care

 The Asia Pacific MedTech Forum 2018, hosted by the Asia Pacific Medical Technology Association (APACMed), from 9-11 October at Suntec Singapore International Convention and Exhibition Centre, was the most successful to date!

-Under the theme “Technology in Healthcare: Empowering Patients; Driving Outcomes”, the event brought together stakeholders from across the healthcare and technology spectrums, to address how emerging technologies, innovations in digital and data management, and advancements in medical technologies are impacting healthcare delivery in the region, and more importantly what this means for patients and providers of the future.
+Under the theme “Technology in Healthcare: Empowering Patients; Driving Outcomes”, the event brought together over 750 delegates from over 25 countries to address how emerging technologies, innovations in digital and data management, and advancements in medical technologies are impacting healthcare delivery in the region, and more importantly what this means for patients and providers of the future.

 - Ashley McEvoy, Executive Vice President, Worldwide Chairman, Medical Devices, Johnson & Johnson